 Tournament games may be played to 15 or 21 and teams must win by 2 points.

 DOUBLE-BOUNCE RULE - When the ball is served, the receiving team must let the ball bounce before returning the serve.
-The team returning the serve must also allow the ball to bounce before returning the ball.
+The serving team must also allow the ball to bounce once before returning the ball.

 After the ball has bounced once in each team's court, both teams may either volley the ball (hit it before it bounces) or play it off a bounce (ground stroke).

-NON-VOLLEY ZONE - Volleying the ball is prohibited within the non-volley zone.
+NON-VOLLEY ZONE also known as the "KITCHEN" - Volleying the ball is prohibited within the non-volley zone.
 This rule prevents players from executing a smash form a position within the zone.
-The non-volley zone is commonly referred to as the "KITCHEN".

 Types of Shots